New York Construction Accident

 - Toxic exposure

-Depending on the facts of your case, if you are hurt in a construction site accident due to another person's negligence you may be entitled a number of types of compensation.
+As an experienced construction accident attorney in New York will explain, depending on the facts of your case, if you are hurt in a construction site accident due to another person's negligence you may be entitled a number of types of compensation.

 - Medical Bills: Construction accidents can cause devastating injuries the cost of which can well exceed insurance limits.
 The individual may be able to file a claim to cover expenses for medical treatment, surgeries, medicine and future doctor visits and care.